VW Bug Ads

 1967

 VW Bug - Black and white 10" x 13" ad for the performance potential of the VW Bug.
 The ad has a picture that shows a race car with a "VW" stencil on the front end and the words "There's a bit of the beast in every bug".
 The ad talks about how the Formula Vee International Manual states that "Volkswagen components seem to have been made expressly for use in a race car" in addition to other comments that discuss the VW performance.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad refers to this car as "a sensible car for people who are in a bug hurry to get nowhere".

 February 10, 1967